SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Introduction

 As quantum-resilient schemes become part of the critical infrastructure, it becomes vital to understand their resilience against practical fault attacks.
 In this work, we examine the vulnerability of the NIST-standardized post-quantum signature scheme \SLHDSA{} to Rowhammer-based fault attacks.
 As a hash-based scheme, \SLHDSA{} derives its resistance against large-scale quantum computers solely from the security properties of hash functions, making it an attractive and conservative choice.
 Unlike other standardized hash-based signatures (XMSS and LMS)~\cite{cooper2020recommendation}, for which state-keeping is essential to maintain security, \SLHDSA{} is stateless, enabling it to act as a drop-in replacement for existing signature schemes.
 While prior work demonstrated that physical fault injection can enable universal forgeries against \SLHDSA{}~\cite{genetProtectingSPHINCSFault2023}, we show for the first time that a similar attack is feasible entirely in software, requiring no physical access.
 This significantly broadens the attack surface.

-We demonstrate an attack against all NIST security levels of the \SLHDSA{} implementation in OpenSSL~3.5.1~\cite{opensslOpenSSL35Final2025}.
-We show that an attacker can universally forge signatures for the \SLHDSA-SHA2-256f parameter set, the highest security level, after eight hours of Rowhammer attack and 36 seconds of post-processing.
-For \SLHDSA{}'s deterministic signing mode, which is not the default setting in OpenSSL but specified and allowed by the FIPS 205 standard, we achieve universal forgery for the \SLHDSA-SHA2-128f parameter set after one hour of Rowhammer and 82 seconds of post-processing.
+We demonstrate attacks against the \SLHDSA{} implementation in OpenSSL~3.5.1~\cite{opensslOpenSSL35Final2025}, showing practical forgery for the SHAKE-128f (deterministic), SHA2-128s and SHAKE-192f (randomized) parameter sets.
+We show that an attacker can universally forge signatures for the \SLHDSA-SHAKE-192f parameter set after eight hours of Rowhammer attack and 1417 seconds of post-processing.
+Besides practical forgery attacks, we show theoretical attack complexities for most parameter sets.
+For \SLHDSA{}'s deterministic signing mode, which is not the default setting in OpenSSL but specified and allowed by the FIPS 205 standard, we achieve universal forgery for the \SLHDSA-SHAKE-128f parameter set after one hour of Rowhammer and 151 seconds of post-processing.

 A given collection of faulty signatures leaves the attacker with several potential \SLHDSA{} subcomponents to target during the post-processing phase.
 To select the target with the lowest expected runtime, we derive, for the first time, the offline attack complexity for a \emph{concrete} set of faulty signatures.